-In this guide, we’ll explore how to password protect a WordPress page so only specific users can access your private content.
+In this guide, I’ll show you how to password protect a WordPress page step-by-step.

 In This Guide: